smccord/group2-machine-learning/README.md

      ```docker run -e dataset=mnist -it sprince399/mlnotebook sh ```

       The default is to run a neural net classifier on MNIST.
-If you would like to specify a dataset, you can add it with the ```-e``` tag (see example below).
+If you would like to specify a dataset, you can add it with the ```-e``` tag (see example above).
 Options are mnist, fashion, whale.

       Now the neural network builder and classifier has launched!
 When it is finished, you will see an output file with a text and pdf summary of the results.
 Compare your results to the example output below